 Using a speargun to snare a fish is one of the oldest and most sustainable forms of sport fishing, plus it is a great compliment to snorkelling and free diving activities.
 Originally the earliest spear guns were fashioned from wood and rubber bands but here at The Scuba Doctor our selection of spear guns is a little more high tech!

-Band powered spear guns are the most popular guns on the market as they are silent when shot and very easy to maintain and so are the speargun of choice for local fishermen here in Victoria.
+Sling or Band powered spear guns use a rubber bungee under tension to propel the shaft through the water.
+They are the most popular spearguns on the market as they are silent when shot and very easy to maintain and so are the speargun of choice for local fishermen here in Victoria.

 Your speargun is THE most important tool in your spearfishing kit and as such it is important that you put aside at least half of your spearfishing budget to purchase a high quality speargun that will last.